cdfoundation/cdf-landscape/README.md

-When we see that those elements can not fit the sections, we need to either increase the width of all the horizontal sections, or increase height and amount of rows in a single horitzontal section and adjust the position of sections below.
+When we see that those elements can not fit the sections, we need to either increase the width of all the horizontal sections, or increase height and amount of rows in a single horizontal section and adjust the position of sections below.

 Beside that, we have to adjust the width of a parent div (1620), the width in a `src/components/BigPicture/FullscreenLandscape.js` (1640) and the width in a